jackmerrill/maatt.fr/content/blog/_index.md

 page_template = "post.html"
 +++

-I usually blog Tuesdays and Fridays.
+I usually blog twice a week, but I take breaks from time-to-time.
 You can subscribe via [Atom/RSS](/atom.xml) or [as a newsletter.](https://buttondown.email/doamatto)

 ---